James Moran (writer): Television work

 Moran's television writing debut was writing episodes for Doctor Who, and its adult themed spin-off, Torchwood.
 He lobbied his agent for many years to get him a job on either show.

-Moran's first Torchwood episode, "Sleeper", was the second to be transmitted in the second series, and concerns a burglary that goes wrong, revealing a plot that leaves the whole planet in danger.
+First came Torchwood with the episode, "Sleeper", in the second series.
+It concerns a burglary that goes wrong, revealing a plot that leaves the whole planet in danger.
 There are many allusions to terrorism during the episode, and filming on several controlled explosions in Cardiff was almost disrupted by a real terrorist attack in Glasgow.
 "Sleeper" was broadcast by BBC Two on 23 January 2008.
 Moran also co-wrote the Torchwood episode, "Day Three" of "Children of Earth" with Russell T Davies which was first broadcast on 8 July 2009.

-Moran's Doctor Who episode, "The Fires of Pompeii" – set during the eruption of Mount Vesuvius – was broadcast on 12 April 2008 as part of the revived program's 4th series.
+Moran's Doctor Who episode, "The Fires of Pompeii" – set during the eruption of Mount Vesuvius – was broadcast on 12 April 2008 as part of the revived program's fourth series.
+Moran also wrote episodes for series 3 of the ITV series Primeval, series 3 of Crossing Lines, the BBC One series Spooks, its BBC Three spin-off Spooks: Code 9, and the NBC series Crusoe, based on the novel by Daniel Defoe.

-Moran also wrote episodes for series 3 of the ITV series Primeval, series 3 of Crossing Lines, the BBC One series Spooks, its BBC Three spin-off Spooks: Code 9, the NBC series Crusoe, series 3 of CBBC show The Sparticle Mystery, and series 2 and series 3 of CBBC show Eve.
+He would also diversify into children's television, working on series 3 of CBBC show The Sparticle Mystery, series 2 and series 3 of Eve, The Rubbish World of Dave Spud and Silverpoint.

 Other projects

 In 2008, Moran wrote a comic which featured on the Doctor Who website.
 His first published short story, Breadcrumbs, appeared in the Doctor Who anthology Short Trips: Transmissions.
 His other stories were Companion in the anthology Short Trips: Christmas Around the World, Grand Theft Planet in The Doctor Who Storybook 2009, The Haldenmor Fugue in The Doctor Who Storybook 2010, Virus in Torchwood: Consequences, Stakes On A Plane in Torchwood Magazine, October 2009, and Unplugged in Torchwood Magazine, December 2010.
 Moran's novelisation of The Fires of Pompeii was released on 14 July 2022 as part of the Target Collection.

 His first audio work was a Highlander play, The Promise, the fourth and final story in the second season of the Big Finish audios.

-He has written, and made his directorial debut with, the crime thriller web series Girl Number 9, starring Tracy Ann Oberman, Joe Absolom and Gareth David-Lloyd.
+He has written, and made his directorial debut with, the crime thriller web series Girl Number 9, starring Tracy-Ann Oberman, Joe Absolom and Gareth David-Lloyd.

-In September 2016, Moran's new webseries Mina Murray's Journal, a modern vlog adaptation of Bram Stoker's novel Dracula, will launch on YouTube.
+In September 2016, Moran's new webseries Mina Murray's Journal, a modern vlog adaptation of Bram Stoker's novel Dracula, launched on YouTube.